SydGSA/SydGSA.github.io/_posts/2021-08-30-wedafaflcome-to-.markdown

 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and

-Jekyll also offers powerful support for code snippets:
+Jekyll also oftfers powerful support for code snippets:

 {% highlight ruby %}
 def print_hi(name)